About Emilie Glen (1906-1995)

 gathers together all of the chapbooks published by The Poet's Press and

 others from the 1960s through the last years of Glen's amazingly

-volumes, with a biographical and critical essay and annotations by
+productive poetic career.
+Includes the biographical and critical essay and annotations by

 Up to Us Chickens.
 An Adobe Acrobat book: Emilie Glen's out-of-print chapbook of New York life in the 1970s, replete with the scandalous goings-on of an all-nude theater company, a boy who trains his Doberman as a mugging partner, and Emilie's great fantasy of liberated chickens.
 One of our favorite little chapbooks.
 Click over the title above to open and download this e-book.